TABLE OF CONTENTS

 We can expect the NVIDIA H100 in PCIe and SXM forms to become the top AI accelerator to satisfy growing demands for performance while boosting both cost-conscious and leading-edge initiatives in deep learning innovation.

-In conclusion, both the NVIDIA H100 PCIe and SXM5 form factors offer distinct advantages for AI workloads.
-The PCIe variant provides flexibility, easy installation and leverages existing server infrastructure, best for mainstream AI applications.
-The SXM5 H100 is designed for extensive AI and HPC environments with extreme multi-petaflop performance density.
+Both the NVIDIA H100 PCIe and SXM form factors offer distinct advantages for AI workloads.
+The PCIe variant provides flexibility, and easy installation and leverages existing server infrastructure, best for mainstream AI applications.
+The NVIDIA H100 SXM is designed for extensive AI and HPC environments with extreme multi-petaflop performance density.
+The choice between H100 PCIe and SXM depends on your specific workflow requirements.
+For AI development and inferencing at a moderate scale, the NVIDIA H100 PCIe on-demand offers excellent value.
+However, we recommend NVIDIA H100 SXM for running the most demanding models and datasets.

 Similar Read: Evaluating Performance and Cost-Efficiency: NVIDIA A6000 vs A100 Across Various Workloads